 Llwyncelyn Wind

-We are delighted that work on installing the turbines will begin in 2024.
+We are delighted that work on installing the turbines has now begun andis expected to be completed later this year/early 2025.

 Take a look at our other renewable projects...